 For more information, see Replace the operating system (system disk) of an instance.

-After the GPU-accelerated instance is restarted, the system re-installs the new versions of the NVIDIA Tesla driver, CUDA, and CUDA Deep Neural Network library (cuDNN).
+After the instance restarts, the system reinstalls the NVIDIA Tesla driver, CUDA, and cuDNN with the updated versions.